 It’s not surprising that combat boots have cemented their place as a fashion fundamental; not only are they functional, but they add a cool girl edge to any outfit.
 The right pair goes with nearly every possible ensemble, and they’re an ideal shoe for transitional weather, since they work just as well with jeans and sweater during cooler temperatures as they do paired with a floaty dress and oversized blazer when it starts to warm up.
 You can’t go wrong throwing them on with leggings and a tee, and since fashion is all about balance, try sporting them with a ’90s-esque slip dress.

 Combat boots give an instant edginess and sophistication to your outfit, and of course, they’re far more comfortable and sturdy to frolic around in than any kind of a heel.
-They’re a reliable year-round shoe, though depending on the style, they’re especially fitting during transitional, in-between months.
+They’re a reliable year-round shoe, though depending on the style, they’re especially fitting during transitional, in-between months as cold weather starts to set in.
 Now that you’ve decided it’s time to invest in a new pair of stylish combat boots, we’re here to help.
-Below, see the best combat boots to shop right now.
+Below, see our top picks for the best women’s combat boot styles to shop right now.

 All products featured are independently selected by Observer editors.
 When you buy something through our links, we may earn an affiliate commission that supports our work.